kuzzleio/kuzzle/README.md

     $ vagrant up

-Once the virtual machine is provisionned, you should be able to access Kuzzle's websocket api on http://localhost:8081/api/.
+Once the virtual machine is provisionned, you should be able to access Kuzzle's http api on http://localhost:8081/api/.

 ## From source or npm